Szlachta: Ruthenia

 After the principalities of Halych and Volhynia became integrated with the Grand Duchy, Ruthenia's nobility gradually rendered loyalty to the multilingual and cultural melting pot that was the Grand Duchy of Lithuania.
 Many noble Ruthenian families intermarried with Lithuanians.

 The rights of Orthodox nobles were nominally equal to those enjoyed by the Polish and Lithuanian nobility, but they were put under cultural pressure to convert to Catholicism.
 It was a policy that was greatly eased in 1596 by the Union of Brest.
 See, for example, the careers of Senator Adam Kisiel and Jerzy Franciszek Kulczycki.

 Origins of szlachta surnames

-Epitaph of szlachcic John of Ujazd sealed with the Srzeniawa coat of arms by unknown artist.
+Epitaph of szlachcic Jan of Ujazd sealed with the Srzeniawa coat of arms by unknown artist.
 It is located at the church of Czchów, Kraków Voivodeship, Lesser Poland province, Crown of the Kingdom of Poland; 1450.